supriyarajgopal-spi/elx-learning-module/elx-api.md

 - userid - who performed the action
 - contentid - id of the content entity

-  (at launch will only be an id of these types and based on ID) product, re-nutriv, advanced night repair, greet, meet, treat, complete
+  (at launch will only be an id of these types and based on contentid) product, re-nutriv, advanced night repair, greet, meet, treat, complete

 - action - the action user performed